 What do you learn in a BBA degree program?

 BBA students learn the foundations of what makes a business successful, as well as the essentials of leadership and collaboration in a business setting.
 PLNU’s Bachelor of Business Administration program also has two built-in concentrations: management and marketing.
 The goal of the program is for you to graduate with all the skills you need to thrive in any position in an organization.

-The BBA program includes courses such as Administrative Communication, Business Finance, Human Resources Management, and Economics.
+The BBA program includes courses such as Business Communication, Business Finance, and Human Resources Management.
 All these topics provide a well-rounded understanding of how businesses function, and how to communicate effectively within them.
 Whether you’re trying to grow your company’s profits or to improve how you communicate with your colleagues, the BBA will help you to make informed decisions to benefit your workplace.

 What salaries and jobs are available for having a BBA?

 The salary aggregate website Payscale presents an average base salary of $68,000 per year for jobs requiring a Bachelor of Business Administration.
 A BBA degree can be integral for job titles like financial analyst, human resources manager, project manager, staff accountant, and many more.
 These jobs can range from $40,000 to $100,000 based on experience and level of seniority and have a high growth rate and impressive level of job satisfaction.
 The best thing you can do is build strong connections with businesses and people you want to associate with.
 Your perseverance will likely achieve further career advancement!

 What’s the difference between a BBA and an MBA?